huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 * `start_time` - (Required, String) Specifies the backup time window.
 Automated backups will be triggered during the backup time window.
 It must be a valid value in the "hh:mm-HH:MM" format.
 The current time is in the UTC format.
 The HH value must be 1 greater than the hh value.
-The values of mm and MM must be the same and must be set to 00, 15, 30 or 45.
-Example value: 08:15-09:15, 23:00-00:00.
+The values of mm and MM must be the same and must be set to 00.
+  Example value: 08:00-09:00, 23:00-00:00.

 * `keep_days` - (Optional, Int) Specifies the number of days to retain the generated backup files.
 The value ranges from 0 to 732.
 If this parameter is set to 0, the automated backup policy is not set.
 If this parameter is not transferred,